 A histogram is a graphical representation (bar chart) of the distribution of data.
 It is an estimate of the probability distribution of a continuous variable and was first introduced by Karl Pearson.
 A histogram is a representation of tabulated frequencies, shown as adjacent rectangles, erected over discrete intervals (bins), with an area equal to the frequency of the observations in the interval.
 The height of a rectangle is also equal to the frequency density of the interval, i.e., the frequency divided by the width of the interval.
 The total area of the histogram is equal to the number of data.

-A histogram may also be normalized displaying relative frequencies.
-It then shows the proportion of cases that fall into each of several categories, with the total area equaling one.
-The categories are usually specified as consecutive, non-overlapping intervals of a variable.
-The categories (intervals) must be adjacent, and often are chosen to be of the same size.
-The rectangles of a histogram are drawn so that they touch each other to indicate that the original variable is continuous.
-Histograms are used to plot the density of data, and often for density estimation which is the estimating the probability density function of the underlying variable.
+A histogram can also be normalized displaying relative frequencies.
+It then shows the proportion of cases which fall into each of several categories, with the total area equaling one.
+The categories are normally specified as consecutive, non-overlapping intervals of a variable.
+The categories (intervals) are to be adjacent, and are frequently chosen to be of the same size.http://en.wikipedia.org/wiki/Histogram#cite_note-2 The rectangles of a histogram are drawn so that they touch each other to indicate that the original variable is continuous.
+Histograms are used to plot the density of data, and frequently for density estimation which is the estimating the probability density function of the underlying variable.
 The total area of a histogram used for probability density is always normalized to one.

 Histograms are used to understand the variation pattern in a measured characteristic with a reference to location and spread.
 They give an idea about the setting of a process and its variability.
 Histograms indicate the ability of the process to meet the requirements as well as the extent of the non conformance of the process.
 Different patterns of histogram are shown in Fig 1.